 What is your favorite lens for taking portraits?

-If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 200mm or my 7200mm on.
-Shoot at 200mm as much as I can to remove the scene.
+If I choose not to show context, say it’s a messy house or an unideal location, I take a 50mm lens off and put on my 70mm-200mm.
+I shoot at 70mm-200mm as much as I can to remove the scene.
 I don’t do it by cropping very tight on the face.
-If you are going to shoot with a 200mm lens, back up and let the photo breath.
+If you are going to shoot with a 70mm-200mm lens, back up and let the photo breathe.

-What gear do you suggest to bring along to a shoot?
+What gear do you suggest bringing along to a shoot?

 You can create all the lighting you need with one reflector and one flash.
 Of course, you have to be able to trigger that flash.
 My setup is I have a camera, my transmitter on top of the camera.
 I have the Profoto reflector, sun silver, white, large.
 It has handles and it is sturdy.
 It is high quality and gives you great results.
 With this reflector and an off-camera flash, you can do a lot.

 When you go to a photoshoot outdoors, it doesn’t matter where you go, the sun always comes from above (unless you’re shooting at dusk).
 The sun hits the bone and creates dark shadowing under the eyes.
 If you stand in front of a road or green grass in a park, now you have dark eyes and green light.
 I can assure you that if you want to separate yourself from most photographers who are natural light photographers, adding light that travels horizontally into your subject’s face and using the diffuser to make it soft will help your images go a long way.
 It takes about 10 minutes to learn this technique.
 If you do not have an assistant with you, you can always use a light stand and bounce it against a wall to create similar soft light.